umbraco/UmbracoDocs/umbraco-cms/fundamentals/data/creating-media/README.md

 ### Add media through the Content section

-New media items can be added to your site without interupting the content creating flow.
+New media items can be added to your site without interrupting the content creation-flow.
 This can be done following either of the two approaches outlined below.

 * Drag and drop the image(s) from your file explorer directly into the Media Picker property on the Content page.
   * Images added this way is automatically added to the user's start node in the Media section of the Umbraco backoffice.

 ![Drag and drop images directly into the content](images/upload-images-from-content.gif)

-* Select the "+" icon to open the "Select media" dialog where you can add image(s) from your file explorer directly or by drag and drop.
+* Select the "+" icon to open the "Select media" dialog where you can add image(s) from your file explorer directly or using drag and drop.

 ![Add images from the "Select media" dialog](images/add-image-from-dialog.gif)